justincormack/frankenlibc/README.md

 Of these calls, only mmap, munmap and mprotect are exposed to the NetBSD libc, so the rest do not need to worry what error codes they use.
-In addition the platform needs some startup code, which should initialize argc, argv, environ and
-\_\_progname with something suitable.
+In addition the platform needs some startup code, which should initialize argc, argv, and environ with something suitable.
 The idea is that it should be very easy to implement these calls on any platform with only a few lines of code, even less than building a hypercall interface from scratch, at which point you can support a full application stack on the rump kernel.

-Currently there are two implementations included, NetBSD x86\_64 and Linux x86\_64.
+Currently there are two implementations included, NetBSD and Linux, and two architectures, x86\_64 and i386.
 These have a few features missing but work ok.
+Additional implementations and architectures will be added soon.